We were looking for a place where you can speak to the dead.

 “Den echo dei te thalassa pote...”

-We initially miss the path into the Gorge and instead walk straight into a small uneven stone church – the 15th century Saint Paraskevi monastery, clinging desperately to the rocks with the gorge flowing an alarming thousand feet underneath.
+We initially missed the path into the Gorge and instead walked straight into a small uneven stone church – the 15th century Saint Paraskevi monastery, clinging desperately to the rocks, with the gorge flowing an alarming thousand feet underneath.
 Seemingly abandoned for any religious use – empty rooms, faded frescoes.
 A priest was sat painting icons on pieces of wood under a stall, looking to sell these tatty items.
 We asked him for directions for the path down to the gorge.
 He placed down his brush and slowly stood up to look us both closely in the eye.

 “Are you sure you want to go?”

 This was unexpected.
 I told him we were very keen.